prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/backend-sdks.md

 ---
-title: How Server SDKs Work
+title: How Backend SDKs Work
-sidebar_label: Server SDKs
+sidebar_label: Backend SDKs
 sidebar_position: 1
 ---

 ## SDK Architecture

-The Prefab server side SDK are all built with the 3 goals in mind:
+The Prefab server-side SDKs are all built with the following 3 goals in mind:

 1. Very fast lookups that do not require any remote calls.
 2. Being highly resilient in the case of outages